If you are a Law Student, please click here for the School of Law FAQ.

 - Who can view the information in Degree Works?
 Only current students, advisers, faculty, and authorized staff are able to view the information contained in Degree Works.

 - Is the information confidential?
 Yes.
-Like other processes you used in myUSF, Degree Works is accessed through a secure login.
+Like other processes in myUSF, Degree Works is accessed through a secure login.

 - Can students register for courses in Degree Works?
 No. Degree Works is a snapshot of a student's progress towards their degree program, which may include in-progress courses.
 Registration is done through Banner Student Self-Service.

-- What if I am having difficulty logging in to Degree Works on my computer?
+- What if I am having difficulty logging in to Degree Works?
 Contact the Help Desk at 415-422-6668 or email firstname.lastname@example.org.

 - Are grades visible in Degree Works?
 Yes.
 Once grades have been processed, they are displayed in Degree Works.
 Grades will display as TBD until processed.